ziyanzzhu/ttlg/README.md

 ## Citation

-For reference of the `ttlg` model, cite/see the following manuscript:
+For reference of the `ttlg` model, please see and cite the following manuscript:

 "Twisted Trilayer Graphene: a precisely tunable platform for correlated electrons"